 Julie Acosta (b.
 1978, Santa Clara, California, United States), I am a member of the Jumano Tribe of West Texas.
-A recent graduate with 3 degrees in the Studio Arts and Design fields, I am an experienced professional Artist with strong concept developmental skills.
+A recent Jr. College graduate with 3 degrees in the Studio Arts and Design fields, I am an experienced professional Artist with strong concept developmental skills.
 Highly detail oriented, I thrive on collaboration, change, and innovation.
 I am a painter, photographer, illustrator, graphic artist, and sculptor.
 I also create Indigenous beadwork.
+Currently, I am studying at UC Santa Cruz.

-Previously I spent over 20 years in the beauty industry.
-I owned my own studio in the Rose Garden neighborhood of San Jose for several years.
-However, in 2020 I decided to eventually pursue my artistic passion.
+I have also spent over 20 years in the beauty industry.
+I own my own studio in the Rose Garden neighborhood of San Jose for several years.
+However, in 2020 I decided to eventually pursue my artistic passion as well and pursue my education

 I am most inspired by the visual artist Frida Kahlo and the writer Maya Angelou because they were both incredibly strong women that used art to express their own struggles and realities.